7/14

 …..

-I find Russ at what will become his office at picnic table near the craft beer tent.
+I find Russ at what will become his office at a picnic table near the craft beer tent.
 He’s joined by his new co host Kristen Leigh.
 We enjoy Melissa’s set but things are running late and it takes some coaxing to get Big Al to come out and join his Chicago’s Most Wanted band in their blues set.

 ……..